Ceremony FAQs

 The more notice the better – Saturdays during spring and summer can be very much in demand.
 I sometimes take bookings 2 years in advance of the ceremony date.

-Can we book at short noticie?
+Can we book at short notice?

 I often have good availability even at short notice, so please don’t hesitate to check in with me.
 It is worth factoring in that for a legal wedding there is a minimum notice period of 29 days to submit all the relevant paperwork to the registry office.